 This three day short course and workshop provides an in-depth presentation of programming tools and techniques for various computer vision and deep learning problems encountered in autonomous systems.
-Special attention will be paid to drone cinematography, which is one of the main application areas of drone technologies.
-The same machine learning and computer vision problems do occur in other drone applications as well, e.g., for land/marine surveillance, search&rescue, infrastructure/building inspection and 3D modeling.
+Special attention will be paid to drones in infrastructure inspection, which is one of the main application areas of drone technologies.
+The same machine learning and computer vision problems do occur in other drone applications as well, e.g., for drone cinematography, land/marine surveillance, search&rescue, and 3D modeling.
 The short course consists of three parts (A,B,C), each having lectures and a programming workshop with hands-on lab exercises.

 Part A will focus on Deep Learning.
 The lectures of this part provide a solid background on Deep Neural Networks (DNN) topics, notably convolutional NNs (CNNs) and deep learning for object detection.
 Various DNN programming tools will be presented, e.g., PyTorch, Keras, Tensorflow.
 The hands-on programming workshop will be on PyTorch basics and target detection with Pytorch.